-- PIs are eligible for this award if, at the time of pre-application submission, they: - Are within 5 years of their last training position; - Are able to demonstrate the freedom to pursue research goals outside of a formal mentorship program or arrangement; - Can provide evidence of organizational support, such as start-up funds provided by the institution and/or use of a technician, space, facilities, and resources; - PIs working within a laboratory team are eligible to apply for this award provided they meet the criteria above. - Graduate students, postdoctoral fellows, and other formally mentored researchers are not eligible for this award.
+- PIs are eligible for this award if, at the time of pre-application submission they: - Are within 5 years of their last training position; - Are able to demonstrate the freedom to pursue independent research goals outside of a formal mentorship program or arrangement; - Can provide evidence of organizational support, such as start-up funds provided by the organization and/or use of a technician, space, facilities, and resources; - PIs working within a laboratory team are eligible to apply for this award provided they meet the criteria above. - Graduate students, postdoctoral fellows (at the time of award), and other formally mentored researchers are not eligible for this award.